Skip to main content

 Enactor POSenactor.safeOutlayReturn.RunAllows the POS User to run Safe Outlay Return.

-In-order to deliver the configuration changes to the POS, broadcast the following entities.
+To deliver the configuration changes to the POS, broadcast the following entities:

 • Menus